openedx/paragon/src/RadioButtonGroup/README.md

 designStatus: 'To Do'
 devStatus: 'To Do'
 notes: |
-  Refactor to use Input component and refresh checkbox designs
+  Replaced by Form.Radio and From.RadioSet
 ---

-## unselected minimal usage
+## Unselected minimal usage

 ```jsx live
 <RadioButtonGroup